flwrr/sunfish-like_tester/README.md

 # Sunfish-Like
 Sunfish-Like is a CLI tool for debugging and testing chess engine logic of the [Molafish](https://github.com/flwrr/molafish) chess engine against its parent engine, [Sunfish](https://github.com/thomasahle/sunfish).
 It also serves as a detailed performance log, change log, and archive of previous Molafish versions.
-While the tool currently

 ## ♢ Features
 Several customizable test groupings accessible through the command line with the `click` python package.<br>